rulewis/journey-optimizer.en/help/using/building-journeys/journeys-uc.md

 ---
 # Journey use case

-This section presents a use case that combines a Read segment, an event, reaction events and email/push messages.
+This section presents a use case that combines a Read Segment, an event, reaction events and email/push messages.

 ![](../assets/jo-uc1.png)